 She skimmed through everything on the screens and frantically began tapping and clicking to try and stop the process.

-Meanwhile, Suds was busy slapping Limescale on the cheek.
+Meanwhile, Flush was busy slapping Limescale on the cheeks.
 ‘Come on you stupid twig, wake up!’

 He leaned down and shouted into his ear, ‘WAKE UP!
 WE NEED YOUR HELP!
 WAKE UP DAMN YOU!’

-Unfortunately, due to his size and abilities, Suds had brought HyJean’s extra strong tranquiliser, which was proving very effective, as Limescale lay perfectly still, not even flinching.
+Unfortunately, due to his size and abilities, HyJean had used hers extra strong tranquiliser, which was proving very effective, as Limescale lay perfectly still, not even flinching.

-While his colleagues were trying their best to find answers, Cap was pacing around next to the machine.
+While his colleagues were trying their best to find answers and get people to safety, Cap was pacing around next to the machine.
 Back and forth, muttering to himself.

 * * *

-A couple of days later, the male members of the squad were gathered in the base discussing their new recruit.
+A couple of days later, the male members of the squad, along with Mary, were gathered in the base discussing their new recruit.

 ‘Have you found out what happened to him?’ asked Suds.

 ‘Wait, Limescale said some guys in a lab made him all crazy looking,’ said Flush.
-‘Maybe it’s the same lab?’
+‘Maybe it’s the same laboratory?’